-Figure 6.16.- Images of the effect that photosynthesis has on a potato after sprouting in darkness (an upside down pot)
+Figure VI.16.- Images of the effect that lack of photosynthesis has on a potato after sprouting in darkness (an upside down pot)

 We recommend having some type of greenhouse in the property in order to sow a variety of seeds that ensures the replenishment of vegetables.
 This allows us to manage the succession of the cultivations that will later be transferred to the soil.

 Sowing in a greenhouse requires a high quality substrate so that the seedlings are nourished enough in order to grow until being transplanted.
 In the previous didactic unit we explained how and where to obtain substrate for our seed trays: from the compost of the paths of life.

 We need to sieve the substrate before using it on the seed trays.
 Two people will take part in this activity that requires a sieve, a shovel and two wheelbarrows, one filled with coarse substrate and an empty one for the smooth and spongy substrate.

 We place the sieve on top of the empty wheelbarrow.
 We scoop up some substrate with the shovel and we pour it onto the sieve.
 Then, the two persons sieve the substrate over the empty wheelbarrow so that it is filled with the smooth and spongy substrate (Figure VI.17).

 Figure VI.17.- Images of the process of sieving and obtaining smooth and spongy substrate for seeds